 Once you’ve identified the sources of past happiness, you can try to bring those sources of joy into your present.
 What was it about your career that you found especially motivating or satisfying?
 A part time job or volunteer work may be one way to put your hard-earned skills and wealth of experience to good use.
 Or if you enjoyed having a busy life outside the home, you might find connection and participation in other areas, such as community, political, or spiritual involvement.
 It could be as simple as choosing to join a senior living community, such as Regency Retirement Village of Jackson, as opposed to living alone.

 No matter what it is that makes you uniquely happy, some level of physical activity will help boost that sense of satisfaction.
-Regency Jackson offers all kinds of opportunities to get moving, from Zumba Chair Fitness to Afternoon Stretching to Group Exercise classes.
+Regency Retirement Village of Jackson offers all kinds of opportunities to get moving, from Zumba Chair Fitness to Afternoon Stretching to Group Exercise classes.
 Or you could do something on your own, from enjoying a bike ride at the University of Tennessee campus arboretum to fishing at Lake Graham.
 Studies have shown that exercise helps our bodies release hormones that increase feelings of positivity.
 Not only that, but staying active will help you enjoy life to the fullest.

 Trying Something New

 They may say that you can’t teach an old dog new tricks, but scientific research suggests the opposite is actually true!
 Psychologist Rich Walker looked thousands of diaries and recounts of personal events and found that people who have lived a variety of experiences are generally happier.
 It’s never too late to try something new, whether it’s an unfamiliar restaurant or food, a new route around town, different TV shows or sports events, or even traveling to somewhere unexpected!
 It’s easy to get into a routine when you’re working or raising small children, but one of the wonderful things about retirement is that you have the luxury of free time to try new things you might not have had the chance to before.